-The rotor control can be engaged to 'up' cut only standardly.
-When belt drive option is specified both 'up' and 'down' cut is then available.
+The rotor control can be engaged to 'up' or 'down' cut standardly.
 However 'down' cut puts greater strain and shocks on the rotor and drive components and leaves a ragged finish.
-If intending to downward cut, ensure that the flails fitted are suitable for this task, ie bi directional.
+If intending to downward cut, ensure that the flails fitted are suitable for this task, bi directional.

-Never reverse the direction of cut while the rotor is still turning, wait for it to stop.
+Never reverse the direction of cut while the rotor is still turning.